esaldivar/portfolio-gatsby/README.md

 </p>
 <p align="center">A portfolio website made with Gatsby.</p>

-The website is live <a href="">here</a>.
+The website is live <a href="https://www.esaldivardev.com/">here</a>.
 It is hosted on Netlify and deploys with each push to the master branch.
-It uses the information in the mock data.
+It creates and uses context through React by using the information in the mock folder and the data file.
+It is desktop and mobile friendly!
+Please enjoy.

 <h3 align="left">Languages and Tools:</h3>